Ron Filipek

 Ronald Stanley Filipek (February 5, 1944 – December 9, 2005) was a professional basketball player who spent one season in the National Basketball Association (NBA) as a member of the Philadelphia 76ers (1967–68).
 He attended Tennessee Technological University where he was drafted by the 76ers in the ninth round of the 1967 NBA draft.

+Filipek played for the Wilkes-Barre Barons of the Eastern Professional Basketball League (EPBL) from 1968 to 1969.
+He won an EPBL championship with the Barons in 1969.